twinfoundation/framework/packages/core/docs/reference/interfaces/IComponent.md

 > `optional` **start**(`nodeIdentity`, `nodeLoggingConnectorType`?): `Promise`\<`void`\>

-The service needs to be started when the node is initialized.
+The component needs to be started when the node is initialized.

 #### Parameters

 • **nodeIdentity**: `string`

-The identity of the node starting the service.
+The identity of the node starting the component.

 • **nodeLoggingConnectorType?**: `string`